 After a failed attempt at starting my pepper plants from seeds, I finally cracked the code.
-My big mistake wasn’t the soil medium I was using, it wasn’t a lack of light or not enough water.
+My big mistake wasn’t the soil medium I was using.
+It wasn’t a lack of light or not enough water.
 I even used a heating mat to help them get going.
-Then I realized the cool air in the basement was causing my pepper problems.
+I eventually realized that the cool air in the basement was causing my pepper problems.

 Once I moved the whole operation to a warm upstairs room and placed the seeds on a table over a heating vent, the seeds sprouted quickly.

-While the basement was fine for other seeds, like tomatoes, pepper seeds need extra heat to help them germinate and start to grow.
+While the basement was fine for other seeds, pepper seeds (like tomato seeds) need extra heat to help them germinate and start to grow.

-Some seeds, like sweet or chile peppers, need more time to germinate than other vegetable seeds.
-Most seed packets recommend starting pepper seeds indoors 8-10 weeks before the last average frost date.
-I time my pepper transplanting for when I know the weather will be warm enough for consistent night-time temperatures of 50-degrees.
-That’s usually late May or early June.
+Some seeds, like those of sweet or chili peppers, need more time to germinate than other vegetable seeds.
+Most seed packets recommend starting pepper seeds indoors 8 to 10 weeks before the last average frost date.
+I time my pepper transplanting for when I know the weather will be warm enough for consistent nighttime temperatures of 50°F. That’s usually late May or early June.

 Count back the number of weeks from transplanting to know when to start seeds.